cipriancraciun/mekorifa/documentation/cryptography.md

   However, given each authenticator or checksum includes a 512 bit token specific for that version, such a downgrade attack would not be possible, unless there is a bug in the tool itself.

+* ChaCha20 random key -- mitigated

+  The ChaCha20 specifies that random nonces are not acceptable (due to high collision probability) for the same key.

+  However, (provided one doesn't reuse both the same password and the same `scrypt` salt), given we use `script` to derive both the ChaCha20 key and nonce, the probability of both being the same is astonishingly small.
+  (256 bits the key, plus 96 bits the nonce, both randomly generated, thus, given how ChaCha20 is designed, we could say we have a 352 bits cryptographic key.)

 * ChaCha20 key and nonce reuse -- mitigated

   Given we use `scrypt` to derive all other cryptographic key material,